balusena/kubernetes-for-devops/09-Kubernetes Volumes/Kubernetes Volumes.md

 Handling connection for 32000
 Handling connection for 32000
 Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
 E0915 01:46:22.536568  168122 portforward.go:409] an error occurred forwarding 32000 -> 27017: error forwarding port 27017 to pod
 ec4f006b50d25b581a082fb3b94b779ef8146a3f485af78894a60e083e1bdf13, uid : container not running
 (ec4f006b50d25b581a082fb3b94b779ef8146a3f485af78894a60e083e1bdf13)